If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 DO NOTHING

 You will remain a member of the Settlement Class.
-You will give up any rights you currently have to separately sue the Settling Defendants for the conduct that is the subject of the lawsuits.
+You will give up any rights you currently have to separately sue the Settling Defendant for the conduct that is the subject of the lawsuits.

 See Questions 9–10 for more information.